The page explains Mixer’s role and general architecture.

 Mixer provides a generic intermediation layer between application code and infrastructure backends.
 Its design moves policy decisions out of the app layer and into configuration instead, under operator control.
 Instead of having application code integrate with specific backends, the app code instead does a fairly simple integration with Mixer, and Mixer takes responsibility for interfacing with the backend systems.

-Mixer is not designed to create a portability layer on top of infrastructure backends.
-It’s not about trying to just define a universal logging API, universal metric API, universal billing API, and so forth.
-Instead, Mixer is designed to change the boundaries between layers in order to reduce systemic complexity, eliminating policy logic from service code and giving control to operators instead.
+Mixer is designed to change the boundaries between layers in order to reduce systemic complexity, eliminating policy logic from service code and giving control to operators instead.

 Mixer provides three core features: